home

 Cotati Creek Critters Activities

-CCC's Inside/Outside Nature Education series, featuring local experts, consists of monthly presentations in the fall and winter and guided walks, field trips and bicycle rides in the spring and summer.
-These events are complemented by a monthly column in the local newspaper, The Community Voice.
+• CCC's Inside/Outside Nature Education series, featuring local experts, consisted of monthly presentations in the fall and winter and guided walks, field trips and bicycle rides in the spring and summer.
+These events were complemented by a monthly column in the local newspaper, The Community Voice.
 See Press & Media.

-The main way we keep in touch is via email and via this website.
+The main way to keep in touch is by email and via this website.
 To be added to the email list, please contact Jenny Blaker, Outreach Coordinator.
-You will receive email announcements and reminders of all our events, usually twice a month in the fall and winter, once a month in the summer.

 Cotati Creek Critters ~ People